Respiratory syncytial virus (RSV): Prevention and risks

 RSV is very contagious.
 It can spread from one person to another by:

-- being in close contact when an infected individual coughs or sneezes and the respiratory particles enter your body through your nose, eyes or mouth
+- being in close contact with an infected individual and their respiratory particles enter your body through your eyes, nose or mouth

-- touching a surface that has the virus on it, such as a door handle, toy or furniture, and then touching your mouth, nose or eyes with unwashed hands
+- touching a surface that has the virus on it and then touching your eyes, nose or mouth with unclean hands

 Preventing RSV

-- Stay at home when you're sick to avoid spreading the illness to others.
+- Stay at home and limit contact with others when you're sick to avoid spreading the illness.

 - Avoid close contact, such as shaking hands, kissing and sharing utensils, with people who have cold-like symptoms.